 1. Treating every signal as equal.
 A job change at a 500-person company is not the same as a job change at a 5-person startup.
 Weight your signals by how strongly they correlate with actual buying behavior for your specific product.

 3. Over-referencing the signal.
 “I saw you just raised a Series B” as an opener works once.
 If every vendor uses the same opening, yours blends into the noise.
-Reference the signal subtly and pivot quickly to the pain point it implies.
+Reference the signal subtly and pivot quickly to the pain it implies.

 How to start with limited resources